ubc-provenance/orthrus/README.md

 ### Subsequent runs

 When run once, datasets are preprocessed and stored in the `ROOT_ARTIFACT_DIR` path within `config.py`.
 There is thus no need to recompute them.
-To avoid re-computing the `preprocessing` and `featurization` tasks, Orthrus can be run directly from the `detection` task using the arg `--run_from_training`.
+To avoid re-computing the `graph_construction` and `edge_featurization` tasks, Orthrus can be run directly from the `detection` task using the arg `--run_from_training`.

 ```shell
 python src/orthrus.py CADETS_E3 --run_from_training